deneb-viz/deneb-viz.github.io/docs/deeper-concepts/templates.md

 ![export-enter-template-information.png](./img/export-enter-template-information.png "The 'Generate JSON Template' dialog allows you to create and customize a version of your specification that is suitable for sharing.")

-In the first tab, fill in a suitable, descriptive name for the template and a more detailed description.
+Fill in a suitable, descriptive name for the template and a more detailed description.
 This will be displayed to any users when importing it and should help then with filling it in.
 The author details are currently not shown on import, but may be later on.

 #### Including a Preview Image